Owen County homicide suspect arrested at Indianapolis International Airport - NewsBreak

 Owen County homicide suspect arrested at Indianapolis International Airport

-INDIANAPOLIS — A person wanted in connection to a homicide in Owen County was arrested Monday night at Indianapolis International Airport, police said.
+INDIANAPOLIS — A person wanted in connection to a homicide in Owen County was arrested Monday night at Indianapolis International Airport, according to the sheriff's department.

-Deputies say a motorist found Elizabeth Stevens on Sept.
-14 lying on Texas Pike near Manhattan Road, north of Spencer.
+A motorist found Elizabeth Stevens on Sept.
+14 lying on Texas Pike near Manhattan Road, north of Spencer, according to a Facebook post from the Owen County Sheriff's Department.

-Investigators say Stevens died from a single gunshot wound to the head.

 Per WRTV policy, the suspect’s name will be withheld until formal charges are filed.